suryanox/suryanox/README.md

 ## What I'm Doing

-💼 Building Kotlin/JVM & AI applications for work, 🎮 tinkering with Rust & Python for fun, and using React for side projects. 🤖 I enjoy integrating AI into everyday workflows, ⚡ prototyping fast, and 📦 sharing what I learn through open-source projects.
+Building Kotlin/JVM & AI applications for work, tinkering with Rust, Python, and React for fun and side projects.
+I enjoy integrating AI into everyday workflows, prototyping fast, and sharing what I learn through open-source projects.

 ## Current Projects